thenexthub/Codira/docs/StringDesign.rst

 .. _range:

-Creating substrings in Swift is very fast.
-Therefore, Cocoa APIs that operate on a substring given as an ``NSRange`` are replaced with Swift APIs that just operate on ``String``\ s.
+Creating substrings in Codira is very fast.
+Therefore, Cocoa APIs that operate on a substring given as an ``NSRange`` are replaced with Codira APIs that just operate on ``String``\ s.
 One can use range-based subscripting to achieve the same effect.
 For example: ``[str doFoo:arg withRange:subrange]`` becomes ``str[subrange].doFoo(arg)``.